-Maternity care You pay Complete maternity (obstetrical) care, such as: PPO: 10% of the Plan allowance (No deductible) Prenatal care (including laboratory tests)Delivery Non-PPO: 30% of the Plan allowance and Postnatal care any difference between our allowance and the billed amount (No deductible) One routine sonogram Out-of-Network Area: 10% of the Plan Note: Here are some things to keep in mind: allowance and any difference between our allowance and the billed amount (No deductible) You do not need to precertify your normal delivery; see Section 3 for other circumstances when you must precertify, such as extended stays for you or your baby.
-Providers outside the United States: 10% of the Plan allowance (No deductible) when • You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
-We will cover an extended stay if medically necessary, but you, your representative, your physician, or your hospital must precertify. you reside in a PPO Area or outside the United States • For facility care related to maternity, including care at birthing facilities, we pay at the inpatient hospital rate in accordance with Section 5(c) of the Brochure.
+Maternity care You pay Complete maternity (obstetrical) care, such as: PPO: 10% of the Plan allowance (No • Prenatal care (including laboratory tests) deductible) • Delivery Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed Postnatal care amount (No deductible) One routine sonogram Out-of-Network Area: 10% of the Plan allowance and any difference between our Note: Here are some things to keep in mind: allowance and the billed amount (No You do not need to precertify your normal delivery; see page 12 for other circumstances when you must precertify, such as extended stays for you or your baby. deductible) Providers outside the United States: 10% of the Plan allowance (No deductible) when you reside You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
+We will cover an extended stay if medically necessary.
+See page 12 for other circumstances. in a PPO Area or outside the United States For facility care related to maternity, including care at birthing facilities, we pay at the inpatient hospital rate in accordance with Section 5(c) of the brochure.
 We pay surgeon services (delivery) the same as for illness and injury.
-See Surgical benefits page 34.
-See Hospital benefits (Section 5(c)) and Surgical benefits (Section 5(b)).
-Note: If your child stays after your discharge • We consider bassinet or nursery charges during the covered portion of the mother's maternity stay to be the expenses of the mother and not expenses of the newborn child.
+See Surgical benefits page 36 and Hospital benefits page 42.
+We consider bassinet or nursery charges during the covered portion of the mother's maternity stay to be the expenses of the mother and not expenses of the newborn child.
 We consider expenses of the child after the mother's discharge to be the expenses of the child.
 We cover these expenses only if the child is covered by a Self and Family enrollment.
-See Surgical benefits page 35 for routine circumcision. and is covered under a Self and Family enrollment, you must pay a separate hospital copayment of \$200 for non-PPO and Out-of-Network facilities.
+Surgical benefits, not maternity benefits, apply to circumcision.
+Note: If your child stays after your discharge and is covered under a Self and Family enrollment, you must pay a separate hospital copayment of \$200 for non-PPO and Out-of-Network facilities.
 If your child is not covered under a Self and Family enrollment you pay all of your child's charges after your discharge.
-Not covered: All charges. • Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest Family planning A range of voluntary family planning services, limited to surgery, medicine and IUDs.
-PPO: 10% of the Plan allowance (No deductible) Surgery limited to (See Surgical benefits page 35): Non-PPO: 30% of the Plan allowance and Voluntary sterilization any difference between our allowance and the billed amount (No deductible) Surgically implanted contraceptives Out-of-Network Area: 10% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Providers outside the United States: 10% of the Plan allowance (No deductible) when you reside in a PPO Area or outside the United States
+Not covered: • Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest All charges.
+Family planning A range of voluntary family planning services, limited to surgery, medicine and IUDs.
+PPO: 10% of the Plan allowance (No deductible) Surgery limited to (See Surgical benefits page 37): Non-PPO: 30% of the Plan allowance and any Voluntary sterilization difference between our allowance and the billed amount (No deductible) Surgically implanted contraceptives Out-of-Network Area: 10% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Providers outside the United States: 10% of the Plan allowance (No deductible) when you reside in a PPO Area or outside the United States